C-Sim/we-care-server/queries.md

 }
 ```

+## Mutations

-Query for signing up as a new user (patient account type):
+### Mutation for signing up as a new user (patient account type)

+1st part: mutation to set up the new user (account type: patient - part of signup form)

 ```graphql
 mutation Mutation($signupInput: SignupInput!) {